Support for Research Staff

 HR Excellence in Research Award

 SOAS successfully applied for the European Commission’s HR Excellence in Research Award (March 2012 round) and as such our commitment to the development of our researchers has been recognised.
+We successfully submitted our 2 year review plan for assessment in 2014 and are undergoing a more rigorous re-accreditation process in 2016.The HR Excellence in Research Working Group has monitored progress and the development of the next action plan, approved by Research and Enterprise Committee.

 The award identifies organisations as providers and supporters of a stimulating and favourable working environment for researchers.
-In addition it recognises the identification of career development opportunities for its researchers and the provision of a clear Action Plan for future developments.
+In addition it recognises the identification of career development opportunities for its researchers and the provision of a clear Concordat Action Plan (pdf; 156kb) for future developments.
 SOAS will now be able to use the HR Excellence in Research logo, and this will help in the recruitment of research staff who will be encouraged to choose an employer or funder who has earned the right to use the logo because:

 - their rights as a professional will be recognised and enhanced